ScopeItOut/TesselHackathon/README.md

 ####To Use:
 1. Clone this repo
 1. npm install
-1. Input your 4 api keys into the index.js file
+1. Input your 4 twitter api keys into the index.js file
 1. Connect modules to tessel.
 1. Plug in tessel via USB.
 1. Run index.js with node in your terminal from the project's root directory.